 All that is required is to setup each agent/carrier with their respective fuel levy and ensure that NO customer specific fuel levies are in place AND to ensure that each customer rate card shadows any applicable agent rate cards.

 This process relies on each customer rate card shadowing an agent rate card(s) and that the consignments are being priced using the shadow rates rather than the customer detailed rates - that is where the system finds any applicable agent fuel levies.
+This process WILL NOT work unless shadow rates are implemented for each applicable customer.

 Click here for further information rate card setup.